Astrogeek77/1915312-GautamJain/README.md

 ```
 ![](/images/5.jpg)
 ---
-## 6. Program to check number is even or odd
+## 6. Program to check if a input number is even or odd:

 ```C
 #include<stdio.h>